 Malachite Wing Earrings v2, Butterfly Wing Earring, Insect Earrings, Wing Earring, Wing Encased in Resin, Preserved Wing, Entemology Jewelry

-The wings used are either sourced from the Cambridge Butterfly Conservatory or under government permission in their native countries.
+The wings used are sourced from conservatories around the globe with government permission in their native countries.
 They are all managed by the wildlife authorities of those countries, to encourage ecologically healthy practices to ensure growing populations of threatened and non-threatened species.

 Forged By Nature is committed to wildlife education and preservation therefore a portion of each sale goes to Wildlife Preservation Canada.

 These real butterfly wing earrings feature Malachite butterfly wings that have a sophisticated green and brown palette.
 They has been encased in resin to create this beautiful earrings.
 Pendant measure approximately 1.5" long.

 Please note that because the butterfly wing did once belong to a living butterfly, there may be slight markings or small tears.
 These should not be considered flaws as they are natural and proof that the wing once belonged to a flying butterfly.
 In saying that, I do carefully select the wings I use and make sure they are aesthetically pleasing.

 I encase each wing in resin, because I do this by hand small bubbles can sometimes occur.
 Rather than looking at this as a fault, consider it part of the handmade charm.